khoirulmuzakka/Minion/README.md

 result = optimizer.optimize()
 print("best f =", result.fun)
+print("f_opt   =", cec_f1.f_opt)
 ```

 In Python, `func(X)` receives `X` as `list[list[float]]` and returns one value per candidate point.

-## CEC Benchmark Usage
+## CEC and BBOB2009 Benchmark Usage

-Minion exposes the CEC suites as callable benchmark objects.
-The usage pattern is the same in C++ and Python:
+Minion exposes the CEC suites and the BBOB2009 suite through the same benchmark API.
+The general pattern is:
-- Construct a benchmark evaluator such as `CEC2017Functions(function_number, dimension)`.
+- construct a benchmark evaluator,
-- Pass that evaluator to `Minimizer` as the objective.
+- pass it to `Minimizer` as a vectorized objective,
-- Provide `bounds` separately to `Minimizer`.
+- provide `bounds` separately to `Minimizer`.

-- The benchmark evaluators are already vectorized, so in Python no wrapper is needed.
+The benchmark evaluators are already vectorized, so in Python no wrapper is needed.
 In C++, a thin adapter is usually used to forward the batch to the benchmark object.

-All suites use the same constructor form `(function_number, dimension)` for API consistency, although their effective dimensions are suite-defined.
+The CEC suites all use the constructor form `(function_number, dimension)` for API consistency, although their effective dimensions are suite-defined.
 For `CEC2011`, MinionPy additionally exposes `get_bounds()`.

 Example using `CEC2017` in C++: